-GSV Capital
+NeXt Capital

-We are an externally managed non-diversified closed-end management investment company that has elected to be treated as a business development company under the 1940 Act.
+We are a newly formed, externally managed non-diversified closed-end management investment company that has elected to be treated as a business development company under the 1940 Act.
 Our investment objective is to maximize our portfolio's total return, principally by seeking capital gains on our equity investments.
-We invest principally in the equity securities of venture capital-backed, rapidly growing emerging non-public companies.
+We intend to invest principally in the equity securities of venture capital-backed, rapidly growing emerging non-public companies.
 We may also invest on an opportunistic basis in select publicly-traded equity securities of rapidly growing companies that otherwise meet our investment criteria.
-In addition, while we invest primarily in U.S. companies, we may invest on an opportunistic basis in certain non-U.S. companies, including those located in emerging markets, that otherwise meet out investment criteria, although in no event will the aggregate value of our non-U.S. investments exceed 30% of the aggregate value of our total investment portfolio.
-We acquire our investments primarily through private secondary market transactions and, to a lesser extent, through transactions executed on public securities exchanges and direct investments in our portfolio companies.
-Our investment activities are managed by GSV Asset Management.
-GSV Capital Service Company provides the administrative services necessary for us to operate.
+We intend to acquire our investments primarily through private secondary market transactions and, to a lesser extent, through transactions executed on public securities exchanges and direct investments in our portfolio companies.
+Our investment activities will be managed by NeXt Asset Management.
+NeXt BDC Service Company will provide the administrative services necessary for us to operate.

-We seek to deploy capital primarily in the form of equity and equity-related investments, including common stock, warrants, preferred stock and similar forms of senior equity, which may or may not be convertible into a portfolio company's common equity, and convertible debt securities with a high equity component.
-We seek primarily minority equity investments in our portfolio companies.
-We anticipate that substantially all of the net proceeds of this offering will be used for the above purposes within six to twelve months, depending on the availability of investment opportunities that are consistent with our investment objectives and market conditions.
+We will seek to deploy capital primarily in the form of equity and equity-related investments, including common stock, warrants, preferred stock and similar forms of senior equity, which may or may not be convertible into a portfolio company's common equity, and convertible debt securities with a high equity component.
+We will seek primarily minority equity investments in our portfolio companies.

-We seek to create a low-turnover, relatively diversified portfolio that we expect will initially include investments in 15 to 30 companies.
-We expect that total number of portfolio companies in which we are invested will increase as our equity capital base grows subsequent to completion of this offering, including to the extent we conduct further follow-on equity offerings.
-Our investment adviser's investment decisions are based on an extensive analysis of each potential portfolio company's business operations supported by an in-depth understanding of key fundamentals such as growth potential, the quality of recurring revenues and cash flow, variability of costs and the inherent value of a prospective portfolio company's assets, including proprietary intangible assets and intellectual property.
-Many of the companies that our investment advisor evaluates have financial backing provided by top tier private equity or venture capital funds or other financial or strategic sponsors at the time we make an investment.
+We will seek to create a low-turnover, relatively diversified portfolio that we expect will initially include investments in 15 to 30 companies.
+We expect that total number of portfolio companies in which we are invested will increase as our equity capital base grows subsequent to completion of this offering, including to the extent we conduct follow-on equity offerings.
+Our investment adviser's investment decisions will be based on an extensive analysis of each potential portfolio company's business operations supported by an in-depth understanding of key fundamentals such as growth potential, the quality of recurring revenues and cash flow, variability of costs and the inherent value of a prospective portfolio company's assets, including proprietary intangible assets and intellectual property.
+We expect that many of these companies will have financial backing provided by top tier private equity or venture capital funds or other financial or strategic sponsors at the time we make an investment.